IRTF-HRPC/.github/hrpccharter.md

-HRPC collaborates with other research groups: with Privacy Enhancements and Assessments Research Group (PEARG) on privacy as a human right, with Global Access to the Internet for All (GAIA) on second-generation equity rights, with Research and Analysis of Standard-Setting Processes Research Group (RASPRG) on analysing how discussion of core architectural principles make value judgements, and with the Measurement and Analysis for Protocols Research Group (MAPRG) on data analysis and visualization.
+HRPC collaborates with other research groups: with Privacy Enhancements and Assessments Research Group (PEARG) on privacy as a human right, with Global Access to the Internet for All (GAIA), with Research and Analysis of Standard-Setting Processes Research Group (RASPRG) on analysing how discussion of core architectural principles make value judgements, and with the Measurement and Analysis for Protocols Research Group (MAPRG) on data analysis and visualization.

 ## Objectives